microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

-# Bot Framework Adaptive Tool
+# Bot Framework Adaptive Tools

-Bot Framework Adaptive Tool is a Microsoft VS Code extension that helps developers handle LG (.lg), LU (.lu), QNA (.qna), and dialog (.dialog) files efficiently.
-Adaptive Tool has tools and settings that make it easy to debug, analyze and enhance you language files.
+Bot Framework Adaptive Tools is a Microsoft VS Code extension that helps developers handle LG (.lg), LU (.lu), and dialog (.dialog) files efficiently.
+Adaptive Tools has tools and settings that make it easy to debug, analyze and enhance you language files.

 Supported features include the following:
 <!--